mudita/MuditaOS/pure_changelog.md

 * Fixed misleading popup on SMS send when modem is rebooting
 * Fixed window redirection when clicking SMS icon
 * Fixed navigation through the ringtone preview list to automatically switch playback to the currently selected option
+* Fixed crash when pressing button after turning off the phone with USB cable connected

 ## [1.5.0 2022-12-20]